SmeegeSec/Burp-Importer/README.md

 **Contact:**        SmeegeSec@gmail.com

-**Description:**    Burp Importer is a Burp Suite extension written in python which allows users to
+**Description:**    Burp Importer is a Burp Suite extension written in python which allows penetration testers to
                 connect to a list of web servers and populate the sitemap with successful connections.
-                Burp Importer also has the ability to parse Nessus (.nessus), Nmap (.gnmap), or a text file for potential web connections.
-Have you ever wished you could use Burp’s Intruder to hit multiple targets at once for discovery purposes?
-Now you can with the Burp Import extension.
+                Burp Importer also has the ability to parse Nessus (.nessus), Nmap (.gnmap), or a text file list of URLs for potential web connections.
+Now you can hit multiple target servers at once!
                 Use cases for this extension consist of web server discovery, authorization testing, and more!

 **More Info:**		http://www.smeegesec.com